Lew is an American expat living in Honduras. A former gold assayer, he is now a photographer and conservator of Central American culture.

 Once electrical motors became practical, streams from La Tigra were re-routed and used to supply hydroelectric power to replace the old steam boilers, with the excess power going to light the entire city.
 San Juancito then became the first city in Honduras to have electric power, even before Tegucigalpa, the capitol.

 Electrical power and the wealth of the city attracted additional manufacturing investment and other wealthy people.
 A road was cut across the mountain to Tegucigalpa in order to have a more convenient access to the nation's capitol, with its political and financial resources.
-An indication of its political importance at the time, a fully operational US Consulate was erected on the mine property, above San Juancito.
+From the 1880s to 1919, a fully operational U.S. Consulate was erected on the mine property, above San Juancito.
 This beautiful building has been well preserved, and still stands on its original location beside the milling site for the mine.

 Because wealth always attracts the wealthy, San Juancito became the home of many of Tegucigalpa's social elite, politicians and wealthy investors.
 It also was the site of many "firsts" in the region.
 Communication was needed between such a wealthy town and the nation's capitol, so the first telegraph in Honduras was run across the mountains.
 People with money need entertainment, so San Juancito hosted the very first movie theater in Central and South America.
-To make entertainment more enjoyable, Pepsi Cola built the first bottling plant in Central America right there in San Juancito.
+To make entertainment more enjoyable, Pepsi Cola built the first bottling plant in San Juancito in the early 20th century.
 Yes, those were good times, indeed!

 For more than seventy years a river of silver flowed from El Rosario, but eventually, like all mining operations, ore values became less and less, and output dwindled.
 Miners were laid off and had to seek employment elsewhere.
 In the early 1950s severe labor disputes became the final straw, and the mine was shut down, the company moving to greener pastures in Mexico.
 Suddenly there were few, or no jobs.
 What few wealthy people that had not already abandoned the town, moved back to Tegucigalpa where there were better investment opportunities.
 Thousands of families moved away to seek their fortunes somewhere else, and many squatters came to occupy abandoned homes.
 San Juancito became a mere shell of its former self, but the worst was yet to come.